awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-quick-start-guide-nginx.md

 ## Step 5: Read the Bitnami documentation<a name="amazon-lightsail-nginx-read-the-bitnami-documentation"></a>

-Read the Bitnami documentation to learn how to deploy your Nginx application, enable HTTPs support with SSL certificates, upload files to the server with SFTP, and more\.
+Read the Bitnami documentation to learn how to deploy your Nginx application, enable HTTPS support with SSL certificates, upload files to the server with SFTP, and more\.

-For more information, see the [Bitnami Nginx for AWS cloud](https://docs.bitnami.com/aws/infrastructure/nginx/)\.
+For more information, see the [Bitnami Nginx for AWS Cloud](https://docs.bitnami.com/aws/infrastructure/nginx/)\.

 ## Step 6: Create a snapshot of your Nginx instance<a name="amazon-lightsail-nginx-create-a-snapshot"></a>